Manticore/haskell-random123/README.rst

     * In general, there seems to be a lot of optimizations that can be done, in particular in terms of strategically placed strictness enforcement.

+* Current ``split`` implementation is a quick solution that kind of works (much like ``StdGen``s one).
+  A mathematically robust implementation is required (and CBRNGs by nature should be well-suited for this).
+  Moreover, it would be great to have some tests that could distinguish "bad" ``split`` from a "good" one.